audstanley/minecraftHue/README.md

 Drop the minecraft server.jar file into the minecraftHue-master folder.

 Now, run the **mineCraftHueSetup** file from within the *mineCraftHue-master* folder.
-The mineCraftHueSetup script will first install all the npm packages that are needed.
+The mineCraftHueSetup script will first run an install.
-This could take about a minute.
+This will take about a minute.
+Just wait patiently.

 Then a new windows will launch for you to set up philips Hue for minecraft.
 Follow the instructions: enter your minecraft username, and then you need to run and hit the button on your hue bridge.